 What if you want to pick out your own puppy?!
 After all, it’s your purchase, your puppy, and your commitment for the lifetime of that puppy.
 You want to be sure you’re picking the right one for yourself, and you especially don’t want the one that didn’t warm up to you when you first met it.

-I value your enthusiasm but if you’re dead-set on picking out your own puppy, I’m simply not the right breeder for you and you should look elsewhere.
+I value your enthusiasm but if you’re not experienced and well-versed in structure evaluation and temperament testing for the Weimaraner breed, and you’re dead-set on picking out your own puppy, I’m simply not the right breeder for you.
 (Oh by the way, that puppy that didn’t warm up to you could have had the biggest, bestest game of chase with his littermates just prior to you showing up, and he was simply exhausted.)
 There are plenty of other Weimaraner breeders across the United States and surely, you may have better luck with one of them.
 In case you need a reference, they are listed here.
 In case you’d like some more reading material about the subject, there’s a discussion about why breeders don’t let owners pick out their puppies, here, here, and here.
 In summary, when you go pick out a car, you let the dealer ask you what colors you like and what options you want, and then you let them walk you to that exact car.
 When you buy a house, you pick out a realtor, tell them what you want, and let him show you the houses they’ll think you’ll love.

 Oh, and whatever became of Britta, the puppy the breeder let us pick out as an 11-week old?

-That same breeder wrote out on a paper napkin, “I, XXXXX, give you, XXXXX, one AKC-registered Weimaraner puppy.
+That same breeder wrote out on a piece of scratch paper, “I, XXXXX, give you, XXXXX, one AKC-registered Weimaraner puppy.
 Note: I don’t have her AKC papers with me but I’ll send it to you as soon as I get it.
 Sincerely, the breeder.”